NMRI History & Mission

 The primary mission of the NMRI is to encourage minority health investigators to be researchers in fields of interest to the NIDDK, including diabetes, endocrinology, metabolism, digestive diseases, nutrition, kidney, urologic, and hematologic diseases.
 An important component of this network is the promotion of two-way communication between network members and the NIDDK.
 Through the NMRI, the NIDDK elicits recommendations for strategies to enhance opportunities for, and support of, underrepresented population groups and others in biomedical research.
 The NMRI strives to advance scientific knowledge and contribute to the reduction and eventual elimination of racial and ethnic health disparities.

-To see if you qualify for NMRI membership, please complete and submit this Enrollment Form.
+To see if you qualify for NMRI membership, please complete and submit the Enrollment Form on the NMRI Online System.